 You

-You are really the boss of your healthcare team.
+You are the boss of your healthcare team.
 You make sense of the information and guidance they provide.
 You will be the person doing the exercise, eating the food, taking the medicine, injecting (or pumping) the insulin and more.
 Your team will be working to help you do these things the proper way.
 The benefits of a healthcare team are magnified when you are committed to learning and making the necessary changes to manage your diabetes.
 A good attitude goes a long way.

 Family and/or Friends in Your Healthcare Team